Last Updated: May 12, 2021

 Do you need a website for your business?
 Are you thinking of using a website builder (i.e. Wix, GoDaddy Website Builder, Squarespace, etc.)?
 Do you know the disadvantages and limitations of most website builders?

 Website builders can certainly help you build a website relatively affordably, but most still require some additional knowledge to get the website to perform well.
-Among other items, you will need to understand how monitor size matters, and how the website will look on a mobile phone, SEO (Search Engine Optimization) limitations, etc. Here are a few limitations you should consider before going with a website builder platform.
+Among other items, you will need to understand how customer’s computer monitor size matters, how the website will look on a mobile phone, SEO (Search Engine Optimization) limitations, etc. Here are a few limitations you should consider before going with a website builder platform.

 Most website builders show you a preview of the website before you publish.
 However, it rarely looks exactly like the preview.
 As a result, you may spend a significant amount of time creating a website that doesn't actually look high quality like you intended.
 Naturally, these can be exceptionally frustrating, and you are again limited to what the website builder “allows” you to do.